thomasboyt/ember-firebase-adapter/README.md

 ## Todo

 Literally just about everything.
-I mean assocations, most live updating, etc. Oh, and error handling.
-Dear lord, error handling.

-And assocations are going to be a trainwreck, probably.
-So I'm excited for that!
+Like error handling.
+There is no error handling right now.
+Gah.

 ## Tests